DLGs or discuss launch gliders, gained a lot of popularity lately, for the size and performance they offer.

 Ofc, you can find more recent plans and adapt them, but the Super Gee was one of the basements so, see where it all started.

-Back to the beautiful balsa constructions, there is The Manta – a beautifully designed elliptical wing and AG-Family airfoil that allows for the various camber settings… It is unbeatable.
+Back to the balsa constructions, there is The Manta – a beautifully designed elliptical wing and AG-Family airfoil that allows for the various camber settings… It is unbeatable.

 The plans are located in the respective RCGroups thread where you’ll find the build logs and many more.